levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 #### Disadvantages:
-* Puppeteer is just an API to drive Chrome and the initial setup was a bit difficult because there is more than one way to setup it up but we got there eventually.
+* Puppeteer is just an API to drive Chrome and the initial setup was a bit difficult because there is more than one way to set it up but we got there eventually.
 * Need to plan and setup our own DSL to wrap around the API calls to make the commands more user friendly.

 #### Puppeteer References: